Sascha L. Goluboff

 “Sentimental Attachments: Race Relations in Brownsburg before and after the Civil War,” an exhibition of 12 graphic poster panels, plus relevant archival materials from Special Collections, Washington and Lee University, and the Rockbridge Historical Society.
 Brownsburg Museum, Brownsburg, Virginia April 14 – November 27 2012.

-“Making African-American Homeplaces in Brownsburg, Virginia,” a exhibition of twenty-three posters at Asbury United Methodist Church, Brownsburg, Virginia, March 9, 2010.
+“Making African-American Homeplaces in Brownsburg, Virginia,” an exhibition of twenty-three posters at Asbury United Methodist Church, Brownsburg, Virginia, March 9, 2010.

 Grants and Fellowships

-Lenfest Grants (Washington and Lee University) to support summer research and writing on my book project based on research on race relations in Southwest Virginia (Summers 2009-2018)
+Lenfest Grants (Washington and Lee University) to support summer research and fiction writing on my book project based on research on race relations in Southwest Virginia (Summers 2009-2021)

 Virginia Foundation for the Humanities, Discretionary Grant to fund printing and publication costs for my exhibit at the Brownsburg Museum, April – July 2012.